Barbara Hammer: 1980s–mid-1990s: Mid-career and deepened focus

 Bent Time (1984): Bent Time is a travel film recording places from California to Mexico.
 The abundant uses of wide-angle lenses and stop-motions bend light within the frame to simulate the theoretical bending of time.
 This film is also Hammer's way of exploring her decision to relocate to New York City, where she remained until her death.

-Nitrate Kisses (1992): Nitrate Kisses is produced under the shadow of the AIDS crisis and unveils the marginalization that queer Americans have been subjected to since World War I. This film reflects on the neglected or even forgotten past of the lesbian community and other minority groups.
+Nitrate Kisses (1992): Nitrate Kisses is produced under the shadow of the AIDS crisis and unveils the marginalization that homosexual people in America have been subjected to since World War I. This film reflects on the neglected or even forgotten past of the lesbian community and other minority groups.
 Hammer's voice-over commentary and various older lesbians' testimonies are accompanied by shots of desolate scenery and depressed city views, creating a strong sense of incompleteness and precariousness.

 mid-1990s–2018: Late career and self reflection

 Hammer's late career coincides with her rise to public prominence with museum retrospectives and her acquisition of a Guggenheim Fellowship.
 She focused more on identity politics during this period.
 The theme of wars, health issues, and liberties came to Hammer's attention.
 She explored the relationship between art and social issues in her works.

 Her interest in the body was still an essential part of her works.
 However, instead of the beauty of bodies, her camera shot more about the body when it is aged, hurt, and moved.
 This was directly connected to her arduous cancer battle, which began with her diagnosis in 2006.